Michael Chang: Charity work

 Chang served as Chairman of ATP Tour Charities in 1994.
 He has supported grassroots tennis development in Asia through his Stars of the Future program in Hong Kong and the Reebok Challenge across Asia.
 He was one of five athletes named in the second annual "Most Caring Athlete" list by USA Today Weekend in 1995.
 In 1997, he was given one of seven Asian-American leadership awards by A Magazine for his status as a role model for Asian-American youth.
 He has also served as a national spokesman for the National Fish and Wildlife Foundation in the US.

 In 2001, Chang served as a goodwill ambassador for the 2008 Beijing Olympic bid committee.

+Hobbies

+Chang is an avid fisherman, and often took fishing trips while traveling for tournaments.
+In his home in Mercer Island, Washington, he set up several fresh-water aquariums, his largest being 240 gallons, eight-feet long by two feet high, which he uses to breed African cichlids among other things.

+Book

-In 2002, he published a book about his career, Holding Serve: Persevering On and Off the Court.
+In 2002, Chang published a book about his career entitled Holding Serve: Persevering On and Off the Court.